Skip to content

 Board Member, Health Data Acumen

-Our forthcoming report – Lessons from the App Store: Insights and learnings from COVID-19 technologies – synthesises the available evidence from a cross-section of 34 countries to explore their effectiveness, public legitimacy, impact on inequalities and governance.
+Our report – Lessons from the App Store: Insights and learnings from COVID-19 technologies – synthesises the available evidence from a cross-section of 34 countries to explore their effectiveness, public legitimacy, impact on inequalities and governance.
 Evidence was gathered from a wide range of sources across different disciplines, including academic and grey literature, policy papers, workshops with experts and media news.

 The report should guide governments, policymakers and international organisations when deploying data-driven technologies in response to public health emergencies, and support those advocating for fundamental rights and protections, public health and societal benefit.